 The Illustrious Order of Fools and Beasts

-Supported by the Morris Ring, the Morris Federation and the Open Morris, The Order has been in existence in various guises since 1980 to encourage excellence in these ancient arts and provide a forum to develop the characters' skills.
-The official website can be found at https://www.foolsandbeasts.org/, where you will find much more information about Fools and Beasts in the Morris.
-There is also an active Facebook page at www.facebook.com/FoolsAndBeasts
+Members of the Morris Ring, the Morris Federation and the Open Morris, the Order has been in existence in various guises since 1980 to encourage excellence in these ancient arts and provide a forum to develop the characters' skills.
+The first Scrivener, the late, great Eric Pressley, fool to Wath-upon-Dearne Morris, recorded its origins <Origin of The United Fools>.

 There is no “right way” to Fool, and the Union does not set out to promote a particular style or approach.
 There are several “wrong ways” to Fool - anything which causes genuine offence to the audience, or other dancers - and we do try to help new Fools avoid the basic mistakes.
+Alan Cocker gave a excellent presentation on dealing with our modern audiences at the 2025 Unconvention.
+You may find his notes useful <Etiquette and Our Modern Audience>.

-Convener & Scrivener is Robert Chisman, who can be contacted by email: triggertrotter [at] aol.com (Rob Chisman)
+Convener & Scrivener is Robert Chisman, who can be contacted by email: triggertrotter [at] aol.com (Rob Chisman).

 The Annual Unconvention